borea17/borea17.github.io/_posts/101/engineering/2020-10-11-sigmoid_loss.md

 \left(\widetilde{p}_i - p_i \right)^2,
 $$

-The gradient w.r.t. network parameters will proportional to the gradient w.r.t.
+The gradient w.r.t. network parameters will be proportional to the gradient w.r.t.
 $\textbf{x}$ (backpropagation rule) which is as follows

 $$